pdhummel/rurik/README.md

 * Miscellaneous
   * add leader special abilities - 4 of 11
-  * show leader name and description in other player Boat and Supply view.
   * fix deed card bonuses - scheme2cards, attackMinusScheme, moveAnywhere
   * retrieveAdvisor - for a player, handle 2 advisors with the same number in the same column
   * add version info